Dogor-qualia/pomodorotimer.github.io/README.md

 "# pomodoro-timer"
-download the repository and inside the pomodoro folder do a npm run dev
+download the repository and inside the pomodoro folder do a npm install and a npm run dev